Wizdom Design Challenge

 “Seniors with Skills, Online Buddy Program” helps the elderly be more sociable during the pandemic.
 For 30 minutes once a week, more than 200 volunteers are using technology to make connections with seniors around Buffalo.
 During these chats, everyone shares stories.
 My project is larger in scope, focusing on pairing virtual buddies throughout the United States.

 “Papa” is a service that matches millennial-aged workers with older adults to assist them with everyday tasks, such as picking up groceries and prescriptions.
-Papa pals are paid to be caregivers and receive health-related information about the seniors, such as medication, dietary issues, and details about support in the area.
+Papa pals are paid to be caregivers and receive health-related information about the seniors, such as medication.
 As a result of the pandemic, Papa provides virtual companionship to provide assistance.

 I interviewed 10 people.
 They consisted of 3 senior citizens, 3 people who have worked for retirement communities, and 4 young adults.
 I found the following insights:

-- Elderly who spend a considerable amount of time with their families may not be interested in a virtual buddy system, but those who lack close relationships do
+- Elderly who spend time with their families may not be interested in a virtual buddy system, but those without close relationships do

 - Elderly prefer audio messages or calling over text messaging